Well-clipped cones under finite quotients and applications to the cone conjecture: Descent under finite quotients

-\begin{proof} Since $\mathcal{A}$ is stable by sum and $G$-invariant, its contains the finite sum of all elements of a given $G$-orbit.
+\begin{proof} We first prove (1).
+Since $\mathcal{A}$ is invariant under sum and preserved by $G$, it contains the finite sum of all elements of a given $G$-orbit.
 Thus, the invariant cone $\mathcal{A}^G$ is clearly non-empty.
 By Lemma \ref{lem-quadratic}, we take an $\Aut(\mathcal{A},V_{\Z})$-invariant quadratic form $\mathrm{tr}$ on $V$ with respect to which $\mathcal{A}$ is self-dual.
 Since it is $G$-invariant, its restriction to $V^G$ remains positive definite and the cone $\mathcal{A}^G$ remains self-dual with respect to it.

+Let us take $e\in\mathcal{A}^G$.
+By Theorem \ref{thm-koechervinberg}, there is a formally real Jordan algebra $(V,e,\circ)$ associated to the pointed cone $(\mathcal{A},e)$.
+At the level of arrows, the equivalence of categories given by Theorem \ref{thm-koechervinberg} identifies the automorphism group of $(V,e,\circ)$ (as a Jordan algebra) with the automorphism group $\Aut(\mathcal{A},e)$ of our pointed cone.
+Since $(\mathcal{A},e)$ is $G$-invariant, so is the Jordan algebra $(V,e,\circ)$, that is: